Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Reflections on Employer Liability

 The ruling highlights a crucial aspect: the causal link between the employer's conduct and the harmful event.
-Even if the worker acted independently, the Court ruled that criminal liability cannot be excluded, as his conduct fell within a practice tolerated by the company.
-Furthermore, the Court confirmed that the employer's responsibility is not limited to preventing harm but also includes the obligation to ensure that safety standards are adhered to.
+Even if the worker acted autonomously, the Court established that criminal liability cannot be excluded, as their actions were part of a practice tolerated by the company.
+Furthermore, the Court confirmed that the employer's responsibility is not limited to preventing harm but also includes the duty to ensure that safety regulations are followed.

 Conclusions

-The ruling of the Court of Cassation No. 32955 of 2024 represents an important affirmation of the principle that the criminal liability of the employer is closely tied to compliance with safety regulations.
+The Cassation ruling No. 32955 of 2024 represents an important affirmation of the principle that an employer's criminal liability is strictly linked to compliance with safety regulations.
 Companies must pay attention to worker training and equipment maintenance, as well as ensure that safety procedures are followed.
-Only in this way can the risk of workplace accidents be reduced and the health of employees safeguarded.
+Only in this way can the risk of workplace accidents be reduced and employee health be protected.